Creating and Dropping Tag Tables

 Adding Additional Sensor Columns

-Real-world sensor data often requires more than just a name, time, and value.
-You can add additional columns for metadata like group IDs, IP addresses, etc.
+Real-world sensor data often requires more than just a name, axis, and value.
+You can add additional columns on both time-axis and distance-axis tables for fields such as group IDs or IP addresses.

 Mach> create tag table TAG (name varchar(20) primary key, time datetime basetime, value double, grpid short, myip ipv4);